Virtual Private Cloud

 - supports connection tracking table and a configurable consistent hashing algorithm to determine how traffic is distributed to backend VMs.

-- is a reverse proxy load balancer that distributes SSL traffic coming from the internet to VM instances in the VPC network.
+- is a reverse proxy load balancer that distributes SSL or TCP traffic coming from the internet to VM instances in the VPC network.

 - with SSL traffic, user SSL (TLS) connections are terminated at the load balancing layer, and then proxied to the closest available backend instances by using either SSL (recommended) or TCP.